 Does giving selflessly to our children all the time, putting our children’s wishes above ours qualify as unconditional love?

-When I delve deep into this rational, I find that constantly putting my own needs, my life on a back burner would only make me say something I don’t like when my parents say to me “How can you treat us like this after all that we have sacrificed for you?”
+When I delve deep into this rationale, I find that constantly putting my own needs, my life on a back burner would only make me say something I don’t like when my parents say to me “How can you treat us like this after all that we have sacrificed for you?”

 That is more like asking a price for the sacrifices we’ve made.
 Nowhere close to being unconditional or love for that matter.